ZevenFang/react-meteor/README.md

 # react-meteor
 ![build](https://travis-ci.org/ZevenFang/react-meteor.svg?branch=master)

-Meteor Reactivity for your React application :).
+Meteor Reactivity for your React application :)

+Looking for a demo?
+Try to check out [react-meteor-todomvc](https://github.com/ZevenFang/react-meteor-todomvc).

 ## What is it for ?